 Conceptual Organization of the Master of Science Program

-The School of Nursing offers three areas of concentration within the Master of Science program.
+The College of Nursing offers three areas of concentration within the Master of Science program.
 These include Clinical Nurse Specialist (CNS) in Adult Health or Critical Care, Family Nurse Practitioner (FNP), and Nurse Executive.

 Note that after February, 2012, admissions to the Nurse Executive option were closed.
 We encourage potential Nurse Executive students to inquire about online Nurse Executive program options through the Department of Nursing at Indiana University/Purdue University Ft.
 Wayne: http://new.ipfw.edu/departments/chhs/depts/nursing/graduate/administration.html

 Courses and Curriculum Plans for Students Entering the Program Prior to Fall 2012

 Family Nurse Practitioner Area of Concentration Courses

 Nurse Executive Area of Concentration Courses

 Online Cohort Program Curriculum Plans

 Courses and Curriculum Plans for Students Entering the Program as of Fall 2012

 (NOTE: We are not currently admitting applicants to the FNP Post-Master’s Certificate program.)

 If you are interested in applying for the online MS program, please email onlineMSprogram@purduecal.edu with your name, state of residency, and state of RN licensure before applying.
 Online instruction is not currently available in every state.
 Indiana and Illinois residents/RNs are eligible to apply.
 If you reside or hold your RN license in another state where you may complete your clinical hours, please confirm your state’s status with us before submitting your application and fee.”